Associate of Applied Science in Medical Laboratory Science (AAS-MLT)

 The Medical Laboratory Technician (MLT) is an allied health professional with an associate of science degree who is qualified to work in the clinical laboratory setting.
 A 2+2 career ladder program is offered with the AAS-MLT degree as the first degree which transitions seamlessly to the Bachelor of Science in Medical Laboratory Science (BS MLS).

 The MLT program prepares students to perform approximately 90% of the routine diagnostic work conducted in clinical labs, including blood and urine tests, cross-matches for blood transfusions, culture pathogenic bacteria and execute clotting tests.
 MLTs work in hospital laboratories, doctor’s offices and in industry.

 Online Bachelor of Science in Medical Laboratory Science (BS MLS)

-Linked Program with Southern West Virginia Community and Technical College (SWVCTC) MLT Program: Marshall University currently offers a linked program with SWVCTC’s Associate Degree in MLT for students wishing to continue to the BS in MLS program.
+Linked Programs for MLT Program: Marshall University currently offers linked programs with Bridge Valley CTC and SWVCTC Associate Degree in MLT programs for students wishing to continue to the online BS in MLS program.
 Students wishing to pursue this route should contact the program directors of both programs for specific instructions and advising.